The Experiential Learning Initiative (ELI) at Messiah College

 What Makes ELI Distinctive?

 There is a common reflection component that gets at the primary outcomes of career development and community engagement.
 As a result of engaging in the ELI, students will be able to articulate the tangible impact of their experience on their academic learning, personal and professional development, and community contributions.
-This will occur through a "deliverable" that is contextualized for an external audience relevant to the students' future goals (employer, graduate school, etc.).
-Sample deliverables include a resume, ePortfolio, personal website, and LinkedIn profile.
+This will occur through a "career application" that is contextualized for an external audience relevant to the students' future goals (employer, graduate school, etc.).
+Sample career applications include a resume, ePortfolio, personal website, and LinkedIn profile.

 Students must complete at least one of the following approved experiential learning opportunities to fulfill their ELI requirement: